gabdao/EpitechProjects/Tek1/technical_exercices/count_island/README.md

 ## Description

-Programme C implémentant un algorithme de détection et comptage d'îles dans une grille 2D.
-Le système analyse un tableau de caractères pour identifier les îles formées par des 'X' connectés et les numéroter séquentiellement.
+C program implementing an island detection and counting algorithm in a 2D grid.
+The system analyzes a character array to identify islands formed by connected 'X' characters and numbers them sequentially.

-## Objectif
+## Objective

-Implémenter une fonction `count_island` qui doit :
+Implement a `count_island` function that must:
-- Scanner une grille 2D contenant des '.' (eau) et des 'X' (terre)
+- Scan a 2D grid containing '.' (water) and 'X' (land)
-- Identifier les îles formées par des 'X' connectés
+- Identify islands formed by connected 'X' characters
-- Remplacer chaque 'X' par le numéro de son île (commençant à 0)
+- Replace each 'X' with its island number (starting from 0)
-- Retourner le nombre total d'îles trouvées
+- Return the total number of islands found

-### Règles de connexion
+### Connection Rules

-Deux caractères sont connectés s'ils sont :
+Two characters are connected if they are:
-- Contigus sur la même ligne (horizontalement)
+- Contiguous on the same line (horizontally)
-- Dans la même colonne sur des lignes contiguës (verticalement)
+- In the same column on contiguous lines (vertically)

-## Contraintes
+## Constraints

-- Langage : C
+- Language: C
-- Utilisation de la récursion obligatoire
+- Recursive approach required
-- Maximum 10 îles par grille
+- Maximum 10 islands per grid
-- Traitement ligne par ligne dans l'ordre d'apparition
+- Line-by-line processing in order of appearance